 You will be given at least two days notice wherever possible and we encourage employers to interview early.
 However, if you have an important event, such as an exam, you may ask the employer for an alternative date.

-Your interview with your allocated employer will be held using an online platform such as Microsoft Teams.
-Once the recruitment team have received confirmation from the employer on the time and date, we will send you an invitation for the interview via a Microsoft Teams meeting.
-The invitation will be sent from ‘MSC Recruitment’ and not through the Oriel application system.
+Your interview will be held using an online platform such as Microsoft Teams.
+The interview invitation will be sent from either the Trust holding the interview or from ‘MSC Recruitment’ and not through the Oriel application system.
 Make sure you check your junk/trash email folders in case the invitation is forwarded into one of these folders.
-If you do not receive the invitation by 4:00pm the day before your interview, please contact the recruitment team on email@example.com.
+If you do not receive the invitation by 4:00pm the day before your interview, please contact the Trust holding the interview.

 How will the interview be conducted?